Customize a geometric shape in your browser, then export a water-tight STL file ready for 3D printing — no install, no sign-up.

 This viewer leverages the power of Three.js, a cross-browser JavaScript library/API used to create and display animated 3D graphics on a WebGL canvas.
 The process of generating your shape involves several key steps:

-THREE.Geometry or THREE.BufferGeometry class.
-Simple primitives like the Cube use built-in geometry functions (BoxGeometry).THREE.Shape (a series of connected points) which is then converted into a 3D volume using **extrusion** (THREE.ExtrudeGeometry) or **revolution** (lathe geometry for the Diamond).
+THREE.BufferGeometry.
+Simple primitives like the Cube use built-in geometry classes (BoxGeometry).THREE.Shape (a series of connected points) which is then converted into a 3D volume using extrusion (THREE.ExtrudeGeometry) or revolution (lathe geometry for the Diamond).
 This allows for dynamic adjustments like inner/outer radius or bevel depth.THREE.Mesh, which is composed of two main elements:

 Yes.
-The 3D Shape Viewer & STL Exporter is completely free.
+Free STL Shapes is completely free.
 You can generate, customize, and export as many shapes as you like at no cost.

 No. There is nothing to install and no account to create.
 The application runs entirely in your web browser — just open the page and start designing.